dongxiansuixin/ue-gameplay-work-balancer/README.md

 ### Budgeted For Loop

-Under the hood uses time slicers and wraps it in a macro.
+BUDGETED_FOR_LOOP uses time slicers under the hood and wraps it in a macro.

 ```c++
 BUDGETED_FOR_LOOP(